By way of “Beauty’s Anadems” by John Barlas

 4. The whisper of a judge when he condemns;

-5. Fierce night-shade berries purple on their stems
+5. Fierce night-shade berries purple on their

 6. Among the rose's healthsome scarlet haws;